vishaltalreja01/vishaltalreja01/README.md

 # 🏄‍♂️ Vishal Kumar

-**`Data Analyst`**
+**`Frontend Developer`**

-I'm an Vishal Kumar Data Analyst and Web Developer building my version of the digital world one step at a time.
+I'm an Vishal Kumar a Frontend Developer building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.

 ## Profile Views